Germanic paganism: Sacrifices

 A Roman ladle covered with vitreous enamel and some of the 500 fibulas found in a spring in Bad Pyrmont, Lower Saxony.
 Objects were deposited in the springs at Bad Pyrmont from c.
-1 CE-c.
+1 to c.
 400 CE.

 Archaeology provides evidence of sacrificial offerings of various types.
-Deposits of valuable objects, including of gold and silver, that were buried in the earth are frequently attested for the period of 1-100 CE.
+Deposits of valuable objects, including of gold and silver, that were buried in the earth are frequently attested for the period of 1–100 CE.
 While these objects may have been buried with the intention of their being removed again at a later date, it is also possible that they were intended as sacrifices for the gods or for use in the afterlife.
 Metal objects deposited in springs are attested from Bad Pyrmont and Duchcov, as well as such objects deposited in bogs.
 There are also examples of hair, clothing, and textiles from c.
-500 BCE-200 CE found in Scandinavian wetlands.
+500 to 200 CE found in Scandinavian wetlands.
 Gregory of Tours, when describing a Frankish shrine near Cologne, depicts worshipers leaving wooden carvings of parts of the human body whenever they felt pain.

 Animal sacrifices are attested by bones in various holy places associated with the Przeworsk culture as well as in Denmark, with animals sacrificed included cattle, horses, pigs, and sheep or goats; there is also evidence for human sacrifice.
 In Scandinavia, animal bones are often found in bogs and lakes, where a higher proportion of horse bones and young animal bones are found than at settlements.
 A detailed description of Norse animal sacrifice at Lade is provided by Snorri Sturluson in Hákonar saga góða, although its accuracy is questionable.
 Evidence of the sacrifice of objects, humans, and animals is also found in settlements throughout Germania, perhaps to mark the beginning of the construction of a building.
 Dogs buried under the thresholds of houses probably served as protectors.